League Rules

 3.4 Late Arrival: A player who arrives at the bench after the first pitch of the game may play; but his name must be added to the bottom of the batting order (after spares and/or borrowed players - see Rule 2.7).

 If his team is in the field with less than 11 players, he may join them immediately.
 He shall not sit out a further inning until each player on the team has sat out an equal number of innings.
-Effect: absence from one or more innings due to late arrival at the bench is equivalent to sitting out one or more innings.

 3.5 Injured & Misses Turn At Bat: A player who misses a turn at bat due to illness or injury must leave the game.